What is autism? Assessing Autism Spectrum Disorders Bright Tots information on child development

 The majority of children on the autism spectrum present autistic behaviors during the first two years of life.
 Parents of

-These included: poor eye contact and poor coordination of eye gaze with vocalization or gesture, no pointing to or
+included: poor eye contact and poor coordination of eye gaze with vocalization or gesture, no pointing to or showing of

-showing of objects and an inability to follow another’s focus of attention through eye gaze or gesture.
-Autistic children
+objects and an inability to follow another’s focus of attention through eye gaze or gesture.
+Autistic children have also

-have also displayed less pre-verbal babbling and no reciprocity in vocalizing and imitation.
-They also attended less to
+displayed less pre-verbal babbling and no reciprocity in vocalizing and imitation.
+They also attended less to voice and had

-due to the variety of disorders and their symptoms at different ages.
-This is particularly apparent in young children on
+the variety of disorders and their symptoms at different ages.
+This is particularly apparent in young children on the autism

-the autism spectrum whose communicative and social difficulties are often poorly understood and are therefore
+spectrum who’s communicative and social difficulties are often poorly understood and are therefore frequently attributed to

 Early Diagnosis Of Autism Spectrum Disorders

-18 months of age.
-Until recently, a considerable gap existed between the time parents first reported concerns and the
+months of age.
+Until recently, a considerable gap existed between the time parents first reported concerns and the time frame

-time frame of referral and an autism diagnosis.
-A lengthy referral and diagnostic process contributes to considerable
+of referral and an autism diagnosis.
+A lengthy referral and diagnostic process contributes to considerable parental anxiety,

-every health care provider appointments, including well and ill child visits.
-There are some noteworthy sings, or “red
+health care provider appointments, including well and ill child visits.
+There are some noteworthy sings, or “red flags,” of

 Autism Spectrum Disorders and Developmental Concerns

-first source parents with concerns and questions regarding their child’s development seek.
-Parents expect their
+source parents with concerns and questions regarding their child’s development seek.
+Parents expect their pediatricians and

 Studies have shown children with autism spectrum disorders and developmental delays, have been examined by primary

-degree of accuracy often associated with parental concerns regarding their child’s development.
-While a small number
+of accuracy often associated with parental concerns regarding their child’s development.
+While a small number of children do

-ages.
-Although many trained professionals are able to make a definitive diagnosis at a young age, the stability of
+Although many trained professionals are able to make a definitive diagnosis at a young age, the stability of diagnosis within the

 Autism Spectrum Specific Domains